Over the ear hearing aids versus inside the ear hearing aids - which should you consider?

 - Due to the positioning of the microphone, the BTE hearing aids can be prone to picking up wind noise.

 - The RITE / RIC versions are often susceptible to blockages caused by earwax.
 It is important to carry out regular cleaning.

-Inside the Ear Hearing Aids
+In Ear Hearing Aids

-ITE hearing aids are usually custom-made for a particular ear and are designed to sit within your ear as opposed to outside of it.
+In Ear hearing aids are usually custom-made for a particular ear and are designed to sit within your ear as opposed to outside of it.
 That said it is also possible to purchase a standard 'one size fits all' shell, which can render it a more affordable proposition.
 Suitable for those with a mild to severe hearing loss, there are different sizes to choose from:

 - The full shell - designed to sit snug within your outer ear.